michmech/screenful/README.md

 # Screenful

 `Screenful` is a set of JavaScript-and-CSS templates you can use to rapidly build web-based front-ends for editing arbitrary records in an arbitrary dataset.
-Applications include a UI for editing dictionaries, a UI for editing a database of digitized photographs, and a UI for editing a database of people.
 I use it on my own projects such as [Lexonomy](http://www.lexonomy.eu/) and [Ardán](http://ardan.gaois.ie/) and it cuts my front-end dev time from days to hours.
+Existing applications include a UI for editing dictionaries, a UI for editing a database of digitized photographs, and a UI for editing a database of people.

 ## Screenful.Navigator